-If you can’t measure it, you can’t manage it!
-An old adage that’s no less true today.
-Technology is our greatest enabler to acquiring data.
-Developers can make decisions like ‘how to run their business’, but most importantly, how developers actually do this?
+If you can’t measure it then you can’t manage it!
+An old adage that’s no less true today because technology is our greatest enabler to acquiring data.
+Therefore, developers can make decisions like ‘how to run their business’.
+But how can data help them to do this?

 High performing organisations understand the value of data.
 Therefore they make it a core element in their learning and planning.
 Smart businesses learn how to avoid repeating the same mistakes, identify a business opportunity and harness knowledge.
-Because it’s a data world we live in, those developers who understand this, will prosper.
+Because it’s a data world we live in and hence, those developers who understand this, will prosper.

 You shouldn’t make a decision without first defining the problem.
-Too many business leaders use ‘intuition’ alone to make their decisions.
-This is a risky way to manage a business.
+Too many business leaders use ‘intuition’ alone to make their decisions which is a risky way to manage a business.
 Collecting and analysing data doesn’t have to be complicated.
+Meanwhile the way you use the analysis will benefit you in the future.
 Would you plan to engage the same contractor on your next site if you knew their workmanship was poor?

-Data is the label we give to all of these things.
-It’s the collective name for working knowledge.
+Data is the label we give to all of these things which makes it the collective name for working knowledge.
 Besides that, it can tell a developer all sorts of useful things to assist them in making better decisions.

 Data is necessary in making effective decisions and solving problems.
 Because it has no personal agenda, data is neutral.
 It simply tells a factual story.
 Human beings hold differing opinions that often shape decisions which lead to lesser results (credit: Erin Palmer from University Alliance).